firogh/notes/net/tunnel.md

 #class
-network layer over network layer: gre link layer over network layer: l2tp
+network layer over network layer: gre link layer over network layer: l2tp, pptp

 #Basic concepts
 * VPN is created by establishing a virtual point-to-point connection through the use of